Open Letter to Prof. Denis Rancourt

 I would immediately call your attention to the work of Dr. Mark Bailey, who has deconstructed virology itself in a 2022 paper called “A Farewell to Virology.”
 This paper dismantles the absurd methods used to prop up the claims of virologists.
 I know you’re aware of ViroLIEgy.com, as you have promoted this page in the past.

 Before we consider the long list of facts that were known by authorities before Jan.
-1, 2020 (my primary reason for writing to you), I have identified the four pillars of the SARS-CoV-2 virus existence problem.
+1, 2020 (my primary reason for writing to you), I have identified the five pillars of the SARS-CoV-2 virus existence problem.

 The very institutions claiming there is a virus all say the same thing: they do not have a sample taken from a human host, and no record of anyone else obtaining a sample.
 This should end the discussion.
 You may listen to an in-depth interview with Ms. Massey on a recent edition of my program.